Documentation for the MoonBooth SEO Theme for Hugo

 The MoonBooth SEO Theme for Hugo uses SCSS—a superset of CSS3—to generate its CSS style sheet.

 How?
-SCSS uses variables—something CSS really needs—to keep your styles DRY (which stands for “Don’t Repeat Yourself”).
+SCSS uses variables—something CSS really needs—to keep your styles DRY ("Don’t Repeat Yourself").

 All the style variables live in an “SCSS partial” at /themes/assets/scss/_variables.scss